SystemSpace/Compendium/compendium.rst

 Do our drawings used in registration have something to do with where we will be born in LFE?
   No, whatever you draw won't influence your LFE experience.

+Can we trick our friends into signing up for the project?
+  It's about who added the latest addition.
+Technically you could have them just write their name next to the code and a drawing, and their name would be the latest addition.

 Will we be placed in the same location upon transfer, or will we be spread out throughout LFE?
   Spread out, although we are trying to make it possible for all of us to be born in the same country at least.